 Our webinar series is built around the film to help you engage your students on this topic.
 It includes a free screening link for you and your students to watch the film.

 For grades 6 and up

-Webinar Schedule and Content
+Webinar Content and Schedule

 We’ll cover how to use our virtual film experience guides, introduce you to our online action platform Wayfinder Society, and prepare you with ideas for how to talk about this issue with your students.

-This webinar will be dedicated to answering your questions and your students’ questions about getting involved in the movement, taking action in your community and school, getting involved in Wayfinder Society, etc. We’ll be asking you to send in your questions in ahead of time.
+This live webinar will be dedicated to answering your questions and your students’ questions about getting involved in the movement, taking action in your community and school, getting involved in Wayfinder Society, etc. We’ll be asking you to send in your questions in ahead of time.